af-inet/kubestash/README.md

 ```

-## adding envs to your deployment manifest
+## adding envs to your deployment

-add this to your container manifest to import your secret as environment variables
+add this to your container

 ```yaml
 envFrom: